rupalimayekar/ProjectWattpad/WattpadAnalysisSummary.md

 * The API has a cap on the number of stories it gives us.
 We could only pull about 1400 stories when Wattpad has millions.

 ## Cleaning the Data
+The first step was to take all the csv files, one from each day we pulled data, plus the data filtered for "new", and consolidate them into one csv.
+Next, all duplicates were removed.
+This data was then prepped for visualization by removing blanks and 'NaN' values.

 ## Creating the plots
 We attempted to create the following plots: